kitnil/awesome/README.md

 ## Kotlin

+- [p3c](https://github.com/alibaba/p3c) - Alibaba Java Coding Guidelines pmd implements and IDE plugin
+- [tivi](https://github.com/chrisbanes/tivi) - Tivi is a work-in-progress TV show tracking Android app, which connects to Trakt.tv.
+It is still in its early stages of development and currently only contains two pieces of UI.
+It is under heavy development.
 - [ClashForAndroid](https://github.com/Kr328/ClashForAndroid) - A rule-based tunnel for Android.
 - [filebox](https://github.com/lyrebirdstudio/filebox) - Async file downloader for Android
 - [ShareToComputer](https://github.com/jimmod/ShareToComputer) -